fsotoc/FaReT/README.md

 **Hays, J., Wong, C., & Soto, F. A. (2019).
 FaReT: A free and open-source toolkit of three-dimensional models and software to study face perception.**

+If you find FaReT useful for your research, please consider supporting the developers who maintain and develop [MakeHuman](http://www.makehumancommunity.org), the free and open source 3D computer graphics software that FaReT uses to create face stimuli.
+You can do that in their [Patreon page](https://www.patreon.com/makehuman)

 ## Table of contents
 * [Installation](#installation)
 * ["Morphing" in 3d shape space](#morphing-in-3d-shape-space)